camunda-community-hub/camunda-modeler-plugin-manager/README.md

 This project helps you with the tasks to setup the Camunda Modeler.
 * Install/ Update the Modeler.
 * Install/ Update useful Plugins.
-* Installl/ Update the Script Plugin (extra Task as it is huge😳)
+* Install/ Update the Script Plugin (extra Task as it will change your Script Editor😳)
 ## Requirements
 This is done with an [Ammonite](http://ammonite.io) script for a MAC.